 It’s just been absolutely nuts!
 Before the pandemic, we heard every excuse in the book.
 “I’m not good with software”, “I’m too old to learn something new” etcetera.
 Now, we can’t even onboard doctors quick enough.
 Everybody and their neighbor is looking to get on board with telemedicine.

 Yes it seems we’ve seen a tremendous shift to remote work, remote video.
 What separates FaceMyDoc from your competitors?

 Everything! (laughs) For one, we are the lowest cost provider with the best video quality in the market right now- and that can be verified by a book of testimonials from our users.
 This business is crazy, the healthtech business.
-And the EHR’s are the absolute worst!
-Between setup fees, training fees, support fees and software license fees, the cost for an EHR is $5-10k minimum just to get started!
-We don’t charge for any of that.
-Our providers just pay their monthly software license which starts at $99 and everything else is included.
+And some of these EHR platforms can be the absolute worst!
+Between setup fees, training fees, support fees and software license fees, the cost for an EHR software solution could easily be tens of thousands of dollars per year.

 I’m sure some of your colleagues from Wall Street can help you with that yes?